 To even start doing anything quantum, it’s important to understand a bit of how it works.
 So, we’re gonna have to talk some physics.
 But don’t worry, I’ll spare you (most of) the math.

 So to start, light is a wave, but also a particle.
 Fun.
 But it’s also not the only thing that has this weird wave-particle duality. so do electrons! and protons, neutrons and pretty much every other tiny thing we can’t see with our eyes.
-Spin (up and down). magnetic field plays an effect. actually, lots of things play an effect. entanglement makes things even weirder.
+Spin (up and down). what quantum computers and devices do is use this spin as its “ones” and “zeroes”. magnetic field plays an effect. actually, lots of things play an effect. entanglement makes things even weirder.